 Explain in detail what will happen when you separate

 Be prepared to provide detailed explanations on where they will live, who will take them to school, how they will celebrate birthday parties and how the divorce will affect their other activities.
-Let the children know they are loved and that they will be taken care of no matter what.
+Let the children know they are loved and that they will continue to be taken care of by both of you, no matter what.

 Listen to your children